Panbuda/Unity3D_Study/README.md

 # Unity3D_Study
-Sth of the Study of Unity3D
+Something of the Study of Unity3D